jonmccull/digital-garden/_notes/vivaldi.md

 ![Vivaldi Browser](/assets/10-Vivaldi-Web-Panel.webp)

 ## What do I do at Vivaldi?
 I joined a small marketing team as Growth Marketing Manager in 2016.
 At the start of 2021 I took on the Head of [[Product Marketing]] role to tackle [branding](/branding-a-browser){: .internal-link}, [[Positioning]], user acquisition and activation.
-I work at the intersection of product development, marketing, PR, and tech, with a view of gaining growth in the millions of users globally.
+I work at the intersection of product development, marketing, PR, and community, with a view of gaining growth in the millions of users globally.

 ## What makes Vivaldi different?